 Administrator discretion will be utilized to determine appropriate consequences for negative student behavior.
 The incidents and associated consequences listed below are intended to serve as guidelines.
 Disciplinary measures may include:

 Highlighted consequences are managed by teaching staff.
-All others are managed in collaboration with the appropriate staff member and the office (Principal and/or Dean of Students)
+All others are managed in collaboration with the appropriate staff member and the office (Principal and/or Assistant Principal)